bismak02/CustomOpenSourceProject/README.md

 # CustomOpenSourceProject
  a fully functional open-source intelligent application with a user-friendly GUI.
-Ensure the application can retrieve and process data from at least four different data sources or APIs.
+The application can retrieve and process data from at least four different data sources or APIs.